 Are Quadcopters Legal?

 In response to booming popularity, many people have been seeking information about the legality of using unmanned remote-controlled aircraft.
 The FAA lumps this kind of aircraft under the general classification of UAV (Unmanned Aerial Vehicle), or UAS (Unmanned Aerial Systems).
 It's a broad category that includes everything from the Predator drone to the DJI Phantom quadcopter.
 Unfortunately, there's next to nothing I can tell you at the moment.
 Very few laws explicitly address UAVs, and those that do are dated, clearly meant for vehicles with the size, mass, and capability close to that of manned aircraft.
 Hobbyist and consumer RC aircraft and their photo- and video-oriented derivatives, like the Phantom, aren't explicitly addressed, apart from a few guidelines.
+This is covered by the FAA Moderization and Reform Act of 2012, sections 331-336.

 Disclaimer: This article should not be taken as legal advice.
 Rather, this article merely reflects the views of its author.
 Please consult with an attorney to determine what, if any, legal requirements or restrictions apply to the use of UAVs in your area.